Women Take Center Stage

 July 11, 1981

 In their first competitive international match, Seattle Sounders defeat England's Southampton, featuring two-time European Player of the Year Kevin Keegan.
-Three second-half goals deliver the 3-1 victory in the round of the Trans-Atlantic Challenge Cup before over 22,000 at the Kingdome.
+Three second-half goals deliver the 3-1 victory in the first round of the Trans-Atlantic Challenge Cup before over 22,000 at the Kingdome.
 All four goals come in a 10-minute span, beginning with Seattle's David Nish in the 63rd.
 Mick Channon replies for Southampton, but an own goal and Jeff Bourne tally two minutes apart lift the Sounders.

 Durgan Stymies Granitza Yet Chicago Wins